suits-rpg/rules/lib/rules/combat.md

 ## Bonus Cards (optional)

 To add a little strategy, when you get a face card, you can choose to receive a bonus card to be played in a later round.
-If you do that, you cannot act this round but can defend with a newly drawn card.
+To take the bonus face card you must

+* Not use it in a challenge
+* Not lose a challenge since your last action.

 This only counts when you draw a face card directly from the deck AND when you did not draw more than one card that turn.
 In other words you cannot use Bonuses and acquire Bonuses